pidtchay/pidtchay-project/README.md

 3. ~~Add tests.~~
 4. ~~Add Ant Design.
 Redo the design of all pages using Ant Design.
 Add tslint.~~
 5. Repair tests.
-6. Add a repository card.
-In which detailed information about the repository will be displayed.
+6. ~~Add a repository card.
+In which detailed information about the repository will be displayed.~~~
 7. About page.
 8. Add breadcrumbs to sections.
+9. Add translation module.

 # Available Scripts